Protect your building,

 Business interruption (BI) insurance covers your lost net income and ongoing fixed expenses when a covered property loss forces a temporary closure.
 Without BI coverage, a fire that closes your business for 3 months means 3 months of zero revenue while your fixed costs continue.
 It is one of the most important coverages for any business with physical operations and is strongly recommended.

 Replacement cost pays what it actually costs to repair or replace damaged property with new materials today — without depreciation.
 Actual cash value deducts depreciation, which can leave you significantly short.
-With California construction costs up 40% since 2020, a building insured at ACV could receive a payout far below actual rebuild cost.
-Replacement cost coverage is strongly recommended for California businesses.
+A building insured at actual cash value could receive a payout below the current cost to repair or replace damaged property.
+Replacement cost coverage is strongly recommended for many California businesses.

 No. Standard commercial property policies explicitly exclude both flood and earthquake damage.
 California businesses in flood or seismic risk areas need separate policies.
 Commercial flood insurance is available through the NFIP or private carriers.
 Commercial earthquake insurance is available through specialty carriers and is strongly recommended for California businesses, particularly those in active seismic zones.